aomop/MacroIBI/README.md

 **Please see the [FIELD AND APP GUIDE](inst/docs/FIELD_AND_APP_GUIDE_v2.md) for questions about sampling protocol or how to use the app**

 ## Installation
-Ensure R or RStudio is installed.
+Ensure R and RStudio are installed.
 ```r
 # from the project root
 install.packages("devtools")